-This Squarespace page was created by pasting source code from http://www.audio.jikoji.org/index.html into a Squarespace Markdown box.
+This Squarespace page was created by pasting the raw html source code from http://www.audio.jikoji.org/index.html into a Squarespace Markdown box.
+No other editing was done.

 Dharma Talks at Jikoji, 2014-2015